Master of Science in Biomedical Sciences

 • Earned a bachelor’s degree from a regionally accredited or internationally recognized college or university with a record of satisfactory academic work at the baccalaureate and/or graduate level.

-• Should have an undergraduate GPA of 2.7 or better on a 4.0 scale.
+• Prefer an undergraduate GPA of 2.7 or better on a 4.0 scale.

-• Health professions standardized test scores (MCAT, DAT, PCAT, VAT) are NOT required
+• PLEASE NOTE, Health professions standardized test scores (MCAT, DAT, PCAT, VAT) are NOT required

 International Students Requirements